OfficeDev/MS-Graph-Data-Connect/walkthrough/run-the-sample.md

 ## Using the sample web app

 1. Open your browser and browse to `https://<websitename>.azurewebsites.net`, where `<websitename>` is the value of **Website name** you provided during the installation of the managed application.
-1. If prompted to login, use your tenant admin account.
+1. If prompted to login, use an account from your test tenant.
 1. Accept the prompt advising that the app would like to sign you in and read your profile.
 1. At the bottom of the page, enter one of your user's email address and click the search button.